Ida B. Wells: Speaking tours in Britain

-Wells travelled twice to Britain in her campaign against lynching, the first time in 1893 and the second in 1894 in effort to gain the support of such a powerful White nation such as Britain to shame and sanction the racist practices of America.
-She and her supporters in America saw these tours as an opportunity for her to reach larger, White audiences with her anti-lynching campaign, something she had been unable to accomplish in America.
+Wells travelled twice to Britain in her campaign against lynching, the first time in 1893 and the second in 1894 in effort to gain the support of a powerful white nation such as Britain to shame and sanction the racist practices of the United States.
+She and her supporters in America saw these tours as an opportunity for her to reach larger, white audiences with her anti-lynching campaign, something she had been unable to accomplish in America.
 In these travels, Wells notes that her own transatlantic voyages in themselves held a powerful cultural context given the histories of the Middle Passage, and black female identity within the dynamics of segregation.
 She found sympathetic audiences in Britain, already shocked by reports of lynching in America.

 Wells had been invited for her first British speaking tour by Catherine Impey and Isabella Fyvie Mayo.
-Impey, a Quaker abolitionist who published the journal Anti-Caste, had attended several of Wells' lectures while traveling in America.
+Impey, a Quaker abolitionist who published the journal Anti-Caste, had attended several of Wells's lectures while traveling in America.
 Mayo was a writer and poet who wrote under the name of Edward Garrett.
-Both women had read of the particularly gruesome lynching of Henry Smith in Texas and wanted to organize a speaking tour to call attention to American lynchings.
+Both women had read of the particularly gruesome mob murder of Henry Smith in Texas and wanted to organize a speaking tour to call attention to American lynchings.

 Impey and Mayo asked Frederick Douglass to make the trip, but he declined, citing his age and health.
 He then suggested Wells, who enthusiastically accepted the invitation.
-In 1894, before leaving the US for her second visit to Great Britain, Wells called on William Penn Nixon, the editor of the Daily Inter Ocean, a Republican newspaper in Chicago.
-It was the only major White paper that persistently denounced lynching.
+In 1894, before leaving the US for her second visit to Great Britain, Wells called on William Penn Nixon, the editor of the Daily Inter-Ocean, a Republican newspaper in Chicago.
+It was the only major white paper that persistently denounced lynching.
 After she told Nixon about her planned tour, he asked her to write for the newspaper while in England.
-She was the first African-American woman to be a paid correspondent for a mainstream White newspaper.
+She was the first African-American woman to be a paid correspondent for a mainstream white newspaper.

-Wells toured England, Scotland and Wales for two months, addressing audiences of thousands, and rallying a moral crusade among the British.
-She relied heavily on her pamphlet Southern Horrors in her first tour, and showed shocking photographs of actual lynchings in America.
-On May 17, 1894, she spoke in Birmingham at the Young Men's Christian Assembly and at Central Hall, staying in Edgbaston at 66 Gough Road.
-On 25 June 1894 at Bradford she gave a "sensational address, though in a quiet and restrained manner".
+Wells toured England, Scotland, with Eliza Wigham in attendance and Wales for two months, addressing audiences of thousands, and rallying a moral crusade among the British.
+She relied heavily on her pamphlet Southern Horrors in her first tour, and showed shocking photographs of lynchings in America.
+On May 17, 1894, she spoke in Birmingham, West Midlands, at the Young Men's Christian Assembly and at Central Hall, staying in Edgbaston at 66 Gough Road.
+On June 25, 1894, at Bradford she gave a "sensational address, though in a quiet and restrained manner".

+British Anti-Lynching Committee

-On the last night of her second tour, the London Anti-Lynching Committee was established – reportedly the first anti-lynching organization in the world.
-Its founding members included many notables such as the Duke of Argyll, Sir John Gorst, the Archbishop of Canterbury, Lady Henry Somerset and some twenty Members of Parliament, with activist Florence Balgarnie as the honorary secretary.
+On the last night of her second tour, the British Anti-Lynching Committee was established – reportedly the first anti-lynching organization in the world.